isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

-For technical reasons, we are forced to say that `s₁` and `s₂` are monoids over `expr:lzero`---work through where the quantification goes wrong if you'd like to see why.
+For technical reasons, we are forced to say that `s₁` and `s₂` are monoids over `expr:lzero`---you're encouraged to work work through where the quantification if you'd like to see why.
 This is not a fundamental limitation in Agda, but working around it here is much more effort than it's worth.[^level-lifting]

-[^level-lifting]: The construction, for those interested, requires showing that we can lift a `type:Monoid` up levels, that is, we require a function `expr:{c c′ ℓ ℓ′ : Level} → Monoid c ℓ → Monoid (c ⊔ c′) (ℓ ⊔ ℓ′)`, give a similar lift for `def:MonHom`s, and then use this to lift `def:not-hom` and `def:false-hom` to the necessary levels.
+[^level-lifting]: The construction, for those interested, requires showing that
+    we can lift a `type:Monoid` up levels, that is, we require a function `expr:{c c′ ℓ ℓ′ : Level} → Monoid c ℓ → Monoid (c ⊔ c′) (ℓ ⊔ ℓ′)`, give a similar lift for `def:MonHom`s, and then use this to lift `def:not-hom` and `def:false-hom` to the necessary levels.

 Returning to `def:not-hom`, expanding out the definition of `field:preserves-∙` gives us the following equation: